perfectsearch/json-to-xml/README.md

 # json-to-xml #

 JSON-to-XML filter consisting of scanner, parser and generator.
 Requires no schema POJO describing the JSON.
+At the time I wrote this, I could find no stand-alone utility to do this (without supplying a POJO each time).

 ### How do I get set up? ###